 The Boston Globe

 Fourteen years ago, Darryl Settles (owner of Darryl’s Corner Bar & Kitchen and president of D’Ventures Limited, LLC) produced the South End’s first jazz festival and had a surprise turnout of nearly 10,000 people.
 Darryl continued to manage the event for seven years, growing the festival attendance to over 50,000 and making the BeanTown Jazz Festival Boston’s most popular outdoor festival.
 Berklee College of Music has supported the festival since its start, and in 2007 Berklee inherited production of the festival to make it a permanent part of Boston’s cultural calendar.

 The Berklee BeanTown Jazz Festival has delighted tens of thousands with a host of jazz, Latin, blues, and groove acts.
 Our communities come out in force-over 45,000 strong-to enjoy world-class music on three stages, great eats, and good times stretching six blocks in Boston’s historic South End.
 Families are entertained with face painting, inflatables, photos, and an instrument petting zoo.
 More than 70 vendors participate, making the Berklee BeanTown Jazz Festival the place to be.

-Berklee College of Music, for the fourth year, was the proud recipient of a grant from the National Endowment for the Arts (NEA) to support the 2013 Berklee BeanTown Jazz Festival.
+Berklee College of Music, for the fifth year, was the proud recipient of a grant from the National Endowment for the Arts (NEA) to support the 2014 Berklee BeanTown Jazz Festival.
 In awarding the prestigious Access to Artistic Excellence grant to Berklee, the NEA cited the festival as a celebration of Boston’s diversity as reflected in the attendees, music, food, and crafts.

 Terri Lyne Carrington